pre-planting and post-planting operations, PLANTING AND POST PLANTING OPERATIONS IN CROP PRODUCTION

 (v) Seeds are mostly broadcast or drilled and lightly covered with soil.

-(vi) Watering is done with a fine rose watering can
+(vi) under pre-planting and post-planting operation Watering is done with a fine rose watering can

 All seed boxes, beds, drills must be properly labeled